SamGalanakis/FlowCompare/README.md

 ## Calculating nats on test set
-Run function evaluate_test of test_flow.py given the initialized as show in the file.
-The function returns average nats and mean change list which gives the change for each index, so highest change values can be inspected through the dataset_viewer
+Run function evaluate_test of test_flow.py given the initialized model_dict as show in the file.
+The function returns average nats and mean change list which gives the percentage of change points as each index, so highest change values can be inspected through the dataset_viewer

 ## Viewing results on test/train dataset

 Run visualize_change of test_flow.py as shown in the file.
-Open the local server link and then use the provided interface.
+Open the local dash server link and then use the provided interface.
 By default the relative std based change values are shown and can be controlled by the multiplier slider.
 If hard_cutoff value is inserted (set to 5 to reproduce examples from report) the multiplier parameter is ignored.
 Gen std does controls the standard deviation used for the generated point clouds.